vincevelkey/vincevelkey.github.io/_pages/about.md

 ======
 *Exchangeable graphs and predictive Bayesian inference*

-Building on my previous project, I use the theory of graph limits to study martingale posteriors for graph data.
+Building on my previous project, I use the tools from graph limits theory to study martingale posteriors for graph data.

 *Cocycles under confounding.*

 We extend a recent counterfactual modeling framework based on cocycles that bridges the gap between transport based methods and structural causal models.
-We seek to cover the classical cases of confounding, such as IV, Back-door or Front-door.
+We seek to cover some classical cases of confounding, such as IV, Back-door or Front-door.

 *Exchangeability, graph limits and exponential families*